General

 Matching Algorithm for References

 Clause 4.4.1 has discussed matching strategies for semantic identifiers.
-This clause explains matching strategies based on the reference concept (see Clause 5.3.10) in more detail and covers other kinds of identifying elements.
+This clause explains matching strategies based on the reference concept (see Clause Referencing) in more detail and covers other kinds of identifying elements.

-For example, the string serialization of references as defined in Clause 7.2.3 is used for easier understanding.
+For example, the string serialization of references as defined in Clause Text Serialization of Values of Type "Reference" is used for easier understanding.

 Note: Matching in this context means supporting a discovery query against an existing model.